tm-ai0/noctaliae-mobile/README.md

 ---

-A React Native (Expo) mobile app for scientific dream analysis, based on the neuroscience research of Isabelle Arnulf (Paris Brain Institute) and powered by Claude Sonnet 4.5 and Llama 3.3 70B.
+A React Native (Expo) mobile app for scientific dream analysis, based on cutting-edge neuroscience research from Isabelle Arnulf (Paris Brain Institute), Matthew Walker (UC Berkeley), Allan Hobson, G. William Domhoff and more.
+Powered by Claude Sonnet 4.5 and Llama 3.3 70B.

 ---